moise-mulungu/mixed-react-projects/src/features/weather-forecast/weather-forecast-contents/debugging-weather-app.md

 ## the celsius and fahrenheit degree values were over not correct.

 This error were not displayed on the console, but when i put a city to get the temperature, the degree was over the expected value that the open weather map endpoint offers.

+***howtojs: function:: to convert celsius to fahrenheit degrees, add a celsius param then return the celsius value times 9, divide by 5 plus 32(formula F = C * 9/5 + 32.).***
 To fix this issue:
   * i checked the convertFahrenheitToCelsius() function that converts a fahrenheit temperature degrees to celsius in the src/features/weather-forecast/weather-forecast-contents/weather.jsx file